Language Model Circuits Are Sparse in the Neuron Basis: Case study: Multi-hop reasoning

 \subsection{Steering a single ``say a capital" neuron}

-We now turn to the whole dataset and examine the highest-attribution neuron in the ``say a capital" cluster: \neuron{23}{8079}{-}, with the description `the phrase ``is'' when referring to state capitals'.
+We now turn to the whole dataset and examine the highest-attribution neuron in the ``say a capital" cluster: \neuron{23}{8079}{-}, with the description \textit{the phrase ``is'' when referring to state capitals}.
 We investigate whether this neuron plays a consistent causal role across the dataset by steering it with $\alpha \in \{0, 0.25, \ldots, 2\}$.
 For each example, we measure the resulting output probability for the \textbf{capital} (e.g.~``Austin"; the correct answer), the \textbf{state} (``Texas"), and the original non-capital \textbf{city} (``Dallas").
 We plot the resulting probabilities for each type of answer against $\alpha$ in \cref{fig:capital-neuron}.

 This single neuron can be steered to flip the top output from the capital to the state in a majority of examples.
-This validates that individual neurons can play a significant and interpretable role in model behaviour and our neuron-level circuit tracing algorithm is able to uncover them without sparse dictionaries.
+This validates that individual neurons can play a significant and interpretable role in model behaviour; this neuron is evidence for the reasoning step of mapping states to their capitals being implemented in hidden states rather than e and that our neuron-level circuit tracing algorithm is able to discover them without sparse dictionaries.